-Wooded areas surrounding the campus The parking lots and cars The gymnasium Unsupervised classrooms Student Life Building Athletic Fields and playgrounds Portable Buildings
+Wooded areas surrounding the campus The parking lots and cars The gymnasium Unsupervised classrooms Student Life Building Athletic Fields / playgrounds / dugouts

 Parent Alerts

 Oakbrook uses a parent alert system for emergency communication.
 Messages may be sent to your cell phone and/or email address.
 Please make sure the office has your correct email address and cell phone number on record.